-Counting People with Low-Level Features and Bayesian Regression
+Counting People With Low-Level Features and Bayesian Regression

-Antoni B. Chan, Member, IEEE, Nuno Vasconcelos, Senior Member, IEEE
+Antoni B. Chan, Member, IEEE, and Nuno Vasconcelos, Senior Member, IEEE

-Abstract-An approach to the problem of estimating the size of inhomogeneous crowds, composed of pedestrians that travel in different directions, without using explicit object segmentation or tracking is proposed.
-Instead, the crowd is segmented into components of homogeneous motion, using the mixture of dynamic textures motion model.
+Abstract-An approach to the problem of estimating the size of inhomogeneous crowds, which are composed of pedestrians that travel in different directions, without using explicit object segmentation or tracking is proposed.
+Instead, the crowd is segmented into components of homogeneous motion, using the mixture of dynamic-texture motion model.
 A set of holistic low-level features is extracted from each segmented region, and a function that maps features into estimates of the number of people per segment is learned with Bayesian regression.
 Two Bayesian regression models are examined.
-The first is a combination of Gaussian process regression (GPR) with a compound kernel, which accounts for both the global and local trends of the count mapping, but is limited by the real-valued outputs that do not match the discrete counts.
-We address this limitation with a second model. which is based on a Bayesian treatment of Poisson regression that introduces a prior distribution on the linear weights of the model.
-Since exact inference is analytically intractable, a closedform approximation is derived that is computationally efficient and kernelizable, enabling the representation of non-linear functions.
+The first is a combination of Gaussian process regression with a compound kernel, which accounts for both the global and local trends of the count mapping but is limited by the real-valued outputs that do not match the discrete counts.
+We address this limitation with a second model, which is based on a Bayesian treatment of Poisson regression that introduces a prior distribution on the linear weights of the model.
+Since exact inference is analytically intractable, a closed-form approximation is derived that is computationally efficient and kernelizable, enabling the representation of nonlinear functions.
 An approximate marginal likelihood is also derived for kernel hyperparameter learning.
-The two regression-based crowd counting methods are evaluated on a large pedestrian dataset, containing very distinct camera views, pedestrian traffic, and outliers, such as bikes or skateboarders.
-Experimental results show that regression-based counts are accurate, regardless of the crowd size, outperforming the count estimates produced by stateof-the-art pedestrian detectors.
-Results on two hours of video demonstrate the efficiency and robustness of regression-based crowd size estimation over long periods of time.
+The two regression-based crowd counting methods are evaluated on a large pedestrian data set, containing very distinct camera views, pedestrian traffic, and outliers, such as bikes or skateboarders.
+Experimental results show that regression-based counts are accurate regardless of the crowd size, outperforming the count estimates produced by state-of-the-art pedestrian detectors.
+Results on 2 h of video demonstrate the efficiency and robustness of the regression-based crowd size estimation over long periods of time.

-Index Terms-surveillance, crowd analysis, Bayesian regression, Gaussian processes, Poisson regression
+Index Terms-Bayesian regression, crowd analysis, Gaussian processes, Poisson regression, surveillance.